TASER tactics and training injuries

 I would have thought by now that we would all know that you DO NOT fire a TASER device at a person who has poured gasoline on himself!
 This really ought to be a total no-brainer.
 There have been a number of such incidents around the country over the years, and they are totally avoidable with a little common sense.

 Please note that I am not addressing the recent incident in Texas because I don’t know enough detail yet.
 But I’m currently working on gasoline-related TASER case in Riverside, Calif.
 Fortunately in that case, the gasoline did not ignite.
 But, don’t risk it!

 Occasionally there is litigation over claims of TASER-related training injuries.
 Along with a prominent orthopedic surgeon in Los Angeles, I am involved in a study of training injuries to recruit officers during their training at the Los Angeles Police Academy.
 We are in the preliminary stages, and hope to have an article published by the end of this year.
 Our goals are to document the type and frequency of the injuries and what type of training they came from — and to suggest possible injury-reduction protocols that will prevent some injuries while preserving the need for aggressive training.
-Because of these legitimate needs of law enforcement, and because realistic training must be dynamic and physically challenging, it is inevitable that injuries will occasionally occur.
-Thus, it is very important for trainers to follow the proper TASER training protocol to minimize the risk of training injuries.

 Here’s some preliminary data: We’re looking at physical training, self-defense, obstacle course, Mobile Field Force, arrest and control, driver training, gas house, pepper spray, and TASER.
 In 2005, more than 400 new recruits began training.